What is Placenta Encapsulation?

 - an outlet

-She will wash her hands and begin to prepare her work space by sanitizing the sink and counter.
-Your placenta will be cleaned, a tincture prepared (if you opt for this), steamed, and dehydrated.
+Your encapsulator will wash her hands and begin to prepare her work space by sanitizing the sink and counter.
+She will wash your placenta, prepare a tincture (if you opt for this), and steam and dehydrate it.
 Blissful Birthing does not offer the raw method of encapsulation for the safety of you and your baby; steaming your placenta helps protect you and your baby from any bacteria.
 Your placenta can still be encapsulated if you tested positive for Group B Strep!
-However, if you had an active infection of any kind, or a fever during labor, we unfortunately cannot encapsulate your placenta for your safety and the safety of your baby.
+However, if you had an active infection or a fever during labor, we unfortunately cannot encapsulate your placenta for your safety and the safety of your baby.

 Your encapsulator will clean up and sanitize the surfaces in your kitchen that were part of the encapsulation process.
 She will leave your placenta to dehydrate overnight.
 There’s no need to send your partner home in the middle of the night to unplug the dehydrator as we have it running on a timer!
 Your partner can stay at the hospital with you overnight.